Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 By Stacy Quick, LPC

-A persistent fear of making mistakes can be a sign of a subtype of obsessive-compulsive disorder (OCD) called Responsibility OCD.
-People with OCD often have an inflated sense of responsibility, meaning that they feel responsible for things that are not within their control.
+An intense, persistent fear of making mistakes can be a sign of a subtype of OCD known as responsibility OCD.
+People with this subtype may have an inflated sense of culpability, meaning they feel responsible for things that are not within their control.

-Common obsessions experienced by people with a fear of making mistakes in Responsibility OCD may include:
+Below are some common obsessions people with a fear of making mistakes in responsibility OCD may experience:

 • What if I make a mistake at work and am fired?